 2Currently, the BAA is implemented in FAR Subparts 25.1 and 25.2 (48 C.F.R.
 Subparts 25.1 and 25.2).
 The rules applicable to military products are found in DOD FAR Supp.
 Subparts 225.1 and 225.2 (48 C.F.R.
 Subparts 225.1 and 225.2) $^{^3\}mathrm{DOD}$ FAR Supp.
 Subpart 225.75 (48 C.F.R.
 Subpart 225.75).
-See also discussion at $\S~9{:}15.$ procure for domestic public use: (a) unmanufactured articles only if such articles are mined or produced in the United States; and (b) manufactured articles only if they are domestically manufactured from components and material substantially all of which are mined, produced, or manufactured in the United States.
+See also discussion at $\S~9{:}15.$ § 9:7 The Buy American Act-The general prohibition against procurement of foreign items Research References West's Key Number Digest, Commerce ≈82.20, 82.25; United States ≈59, 64 Bruner & O'Connor on Construction Law § 7:51 Am.
+Jur.
+Legal Forms 2d, Public Works and Contracts § 216:131; United States § 254:7 As a general rule, the BAA provides that the government may procure for domestic public use: (a) unmanufactured articles only if such articles are mined or produced in the United States; and (b) manufactured articles only if they are domestically manufactured from components and material substantially all of which are mined, produced, or manufactured in the United States.
 The phrase "substantially all" remains undefined in the statute, but the implementing regulations have traditionally interpreted this phrase as requiring that the cost of the domestic-source components of a domestically manufactured product to be at least 50% of the cost of all of its components.2 A component is defined as "an article, material, or supply incorporated directly into an end product," while an "end product" is defined as "those articles, materials, and supplies to be acquired for public use."
 Generally, an end product that satisfies this 50% requirement is designated a domestic end product.
-An end product that does not satisfy the 50% requirement is a foreign end product.4 Importantly, under the DOD implementing regulations, the phrase domestic end product includes a product manufactured in the U.S. where the cost of both domestic U.S. components and any qualifying country components exceeds the 50% threshold.5 A product may still qualify as a domestic end product even though its components are 100% composed of foreign-source material.
-This occurs where all of the components (as well as the final product) were manufactured in the United States.6 In other words, a supplier who subcontracts for the production of components need not require that the subcontractor use any U.S.-origin materials, provided that the location of the component's manufacture is in the United States.
-The term "manufacture" is undefined in either the statute or the implementing regulations, and its scope remains a matter of some [Section 9:7] 141 U.S.C.A. § 10a.
+An end product that does not satisfy the 50% requirement is a foreign end product.
+Importantly, under the DOD implementing regulations, the phrase domestic end product includes a product manufactured in the U.S. where the cost of both domestic U.S. components and any qualifying country components exceeds the 50% threshold.5 A product may still qualify as a domestic end product even though its components are 100% composed of foreign-source material.
+This [Section 9:7] 141 U.S.C.A. § 10a.